Learn how to cook perfect rice on the stove! This easy method yields fluffy white rice every time. Find my best recipe tips and serving ideas below!

 Instructions

 - Combine the rinsed rice, water, and olive oil in a pot and bring to a boil.
-Cover, reduce the heat, and simmer for 15 minutes.
+Cover, reduce the heat, and simmer for 15 minutes, or until the liquid is absorbed.

 Worked for me!
 I love to add pineapple to rice.